Five takeaways from this year’s CPAC

 Some of the biggest potential 2024 contenders, such as DeSantis, were absent from the event.
 However, a CPAC promotional video played minutes before Trump’s address showed clips of DeSantis addressing last year’s CPAC gathering in Orlando and drew applause from the crowd.

 Michigan businessman Perry Johnson, who was removed from the state’s gubernatorial ballot last year for filing fraudulent nominating signatures and who was camped out all week at the event, came in third place in the straw poll, with 5 percent support.
-Haley came in with three percent support, while Ramaswamy and Pompeo received one percent support.
-Other potential 2024 GOP hopefuls including Pence, Scott, Youngkin, Sununu, and former Gov. Larry Hogan, all clocked in with less than one percent support.
+Haley came in with 3 percent support, while Ramaswamy and Pompeo received 1 percent support each.
+Other potential 2024 GOP hopefuls, including Pence, Scott, Youngkin, Republican New Hampshire Gov. Chris Sununu and former Maryland Gov. Larry Hogan (R), all clocked in with less than 1 percent support.

 The event is losing its luster